Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Abstract

-{\bf\centerline{ {ABSTRACT}}}
+\section{Abstract}

-We investigate the hidden symmetries of various D=5 minimal gauged supergravities which admit a Killing-Maxwell system in the sense of Carter, such as the Chong-Cveti$\check{c}$-L\"{u}-Pope black hole spacetime and a 5-dimensional minimal gauged supergravity endowed with a Sasaki structure deformed by torsion.
-We note that when an electromagnetic tensor is present and an associated Killing-Maxwell system can be constructed in the sense of Carter, the Killing-Maxwell field becomes a PCKY (primary conformal Killing-Yano) tensor or a PGCKY (primary generalized conformal Killing-Yano) tensor, the latter in the presence of torsion.
-We study some of the properties of the Chong-Cveti$\check{c}$-L\"{u}-Pope black hole, we construct two more St\"ackel-Killing tensors and we prove that the associated three generalized Killing-Yano (GKY) tensors form a hyper-K\"{a}hler deformed by torsion structure for this spacetime.
-Moreover the three associated modified Dirac-type operators (associated with the three GKY) generate a superalgebra of modified operators.
-We also explicitly construct a Killing spinor for the above mentioned specific 5 dimensional minimal gauged supergravity solution that is endowed with a Sasaki structure deformed by torsion.
+We investigate the hidden symmetries and existence of Killing spinors of D=5 minimal gauged supergravity solutions which admit a Killing-Maxwell system in the sense of Carter, such as the Chong-Cveti$\check{c}$-L\"{u}-Pope (CCLP) Kerr-dS black hole spacetime and a 5-dimensional minimal gauged supergravity solution endowed with a Sasaki structure deformed by torsion, a limiting case of the generalization of the 5-dimensional toric Sasaki-Einstein $L^{a,b,c}$ spacetime.
+We note that when an electromagnetic tensor is present and an associated Killing-Maxwell system can be constructed in the sense of Carter, the Killing-Maxwell field becomes a PCKY (principal conformal Killing-Yano) tensor or a PGCKY (principal generalized conformal Killing-Yano) tensor, the latter in the presence of torsion.
+We find some new hidden symmetries of the Chong-Cveti$\check{c}$-L\"{u}-Pope black hole, i.e. we construct two more generalized St\"ackel-Killing tensors and the associated generalized Killing-Yano (GKY) tensors.
+We also explicitly construct a Killing spinor for the specific 5 dimensional minimal gauged supergravity solution that is endowed with a Sasaki structure deformed by torsion mentioned above.